siongui/goef/README.rst

 Embed Files in Go_ Package.

-- with limit of max file size.
+- with limit of max file size. (not yet)
-- expose interface like fileb0x
+- files are read-only
 - used in front-end code.